atbcb/ICTTestingBaseline/_baselines/02FocusVisible.md

 -   Assistive technology will process aria live regions without a focus shift.
 Live regions that do not contain interactive content do not require a focus shift and would not be included in this test.
 -   For some types of controls, clicking a control may also activate the control (e.g. button), which may, in turn, initiate a change in context.
 Controls that are clearly labeled and intended to initiate a change in context do not fail under this test.
 -   This test evaluates 3.2.1 On Focus using only the keyboard to avoid unintentional activation of controls with a mouse.
--   [Changes of context](https://www.w3.org/TR/WCAG22/#dfn-change-of-context) is defined as: major changes in the content that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
+-   [Changes of context](https://www.w3.org/TR/WCAG22/#dfn-change-of-context) is major changes in the content that, if made without user awareness, can disorient users who are not able to view the entire page simultaneously.
 Changes in context include changes of:
     1. User agent
     2. Viewport
     3. Focus